 Middle Period Friends (18th & 19th centuries)

 John Woolman (1772-75) was an American Quaker who labored long against Friends being enslavers of African Americans.
-He also wrote and spoke about how greed and overconsumption harms the poor, encourages warmaking, and damages God’s creation.
+He also wrote and spoke about how greed and overconsumption harm the poor, encourage warmaking, and damage God’s creation.

 Kenneth Boulding—a world-renowned economist, pioneer of peace research, and deeply Christ-centered Friend (1910-93)